 Lobbying and political or campaign contributions are highly regulated activities.
-In order to comply with all applicable laws, you must confer with legal counsel before commencing any lobbying activities, hiring an outside lobbyist, or making political contributions on behalf of the company.
+In order to comply with all applicable laws, you must confer with the Legal department before commencing any lobbying activities, hiring an outside lobbyist, or making political contributions on behalf of the company.